 - FAQ schema where you have real FAQ content (avoid spammy/duplicative FAQs).

-- Validate: errors and missing fields typically show up in a GEO audit and in search console.
+- Validate: errors and missing fields typically show up in Search Console Rich Results tests and checklist review.

 7) Performance basics (speed and stability)